 5114.407-3 Other mistakes disclosed before award.

 (c) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has the authority to make the determination described at FAR 14.407-3(c).
-See for further delegation.
+See Appendix GG for further delegation.

 (e) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has the authority to make the determinations under FAR 14.407-3(a), (b), and (d).
-See for further delegation.
+See Appendix GG for further delegation.

-(g)(3) The determination authority (see FAR 14.407-3(e)) will return all documents to the contracting officer with the determination.
+(g)(3) The determination authority (see FAR 14.407-3(e)) will return all documents to the Contracting officer with the determination.

-(i) When sending a doubtful case to the Comptroller General of the United States for an advance decision, contracting officers will indicate the status of the award in their transmittal document and the senior contracting official will recommend disposition.
+(i) When sending a doubtful case to the Comptroller General of the United States for an advance decision, Contracting officers will indicate the status of the award in their transmittal document and the senior contracting official will recommend disposition.

 5114.407-4 Mistakes after award.

 (b) The HCA may make FAR 14.407-4(b) determinations.
-See for further delegation.
+See Appendix GG for further delegation.

 5114.409 Information to bidders.